> Aromatherapy Articles & Guides >

 be used undiluted.
 Undiluted use of lavender and tea tree, however,

-should be avoided as severe sensitivity still could occur in some
+should be discouraged as severe sensitivity still could occur in some

 individuals.
 Again, the safest rule of thumb is to never

 use any essential oil undiluted.

 I wrote the above paragraph several years ago.
 Recently, while

 Oils and Aromatics, I read her personal experiences and

 her unfortunate long term consequences for having used lavender

 essential oil neat:

 "One of my mentors reminds me 'sensitization is forever.'